Portland Trail Blazers: 1970–1974: Franchise inception

-1974–1979: Bringing a championship to Portland
+1974–1979: Bill Walton era

-In 1974 the team selected Bill Walton from UCLA.
+In 1974 the team selected number one pick Bill Walton from UCLA.
 The ABA–NBA merger of 1976 saw those two rival leagues join forces.
 Four ABA teams joined the NBA; the remaining teams were dissolved and their players distributed among the remaining NBA squads in a dispersal draft.
 The Trail Blazers selected Maurice Lucas in the dispersal draft.
 That summer, they also hired Jack Ramsay as head coach.

 The two moves, coupled with the team's stellar play, led Portland to several firsts: winning record (49–33), playoff appearance, and an NBA championship in 1977.
 Starting on April 5 of that year, the team began a sellout streak of 814 straight games—the longest in American major professional sports history—which did not end until 1995, after the team moved into a larger facility.

 The team started the 1977–78 season with a 50–10 mark, and some predicted a dynasty in Portland.
 However, Bill Walton suffered a foot injury that ended his season and would plague him over the remainder of his career, and the team struggled to an 8–14 finish, going 58–24 overall.
 In the playoffs, Portland lost to the Seattle SuperSonics in the 1978 conference semifinals.
 That summer, Walton demanded to be traded to a team of his choice (Clippers, Knicks, Warriors, or 76ers), because he was unhappy with his medical treatment in Portland.
 Walton was never traded, and he held out the entire 1978–79 season and left the team as a free agent thereafter.
 The team was further dismantled as Lucas left in 1980.

 1980–1983: Transitioning

-During the 1980s, the team was a consistent presence in the NBA post-season, failing to qualify for the playoffs only in 1982.
+During the 1980s, the team was a consistent presence in the NBA postseason, failing to qualify for the playoffs only in 1982.
 However, they never advanced past the conference semifinals during the decade.
 The Pacific Division of the NBA was dominated by the Los Angeles Lakers throughout the decade, and only the Lakers and the Houston Rockets represented the Western Conference in the NBA Finals.
 Key players for the Blazers during the early 1980s included Mychal Thompson, Billy Ray Bates, Fat Lever, Darnell Valentine, Wayne Cooper, T. R. Dunn, Jim Paxson, and Calvin Natt.